buckferbwild/ModernWordPressWebsite/README.md

 ## How it works

-MWW is installed as a mu-plugin.
+MWW brings a true MVC experience to WordPress.
+It is installed as a mu-plugin.
 With it, you don't need a theme.

-It is used to help you start a new WordPress project using a MVC structure, with all the potential of WordPress.
-Even though it's powerful, it's also very simple.
-The src folder, which contains the logic of MWW, contains only 8 files.
+Even though MWW is powerful, it's also very simple.
+The src folder, which contains the logic of MWW contains only 8 files.

 The heart of MWW is the routing system.
 It works like this: